 2. Cook the beans until soft and drain them well.

-4. Wash a largish courgette, cut it in small pieces, steam until soft and blend until smooth.
+3. Preheat the oven to 180 degrees Celsius, and line a baking tray with baking paper.4.
+Wash a largish courgette, cut it in small pieces, steam until soft and blend until smooth.

 5. Mix 1.5 dl of blended courgette, the ground flax seeds, the cumin seeds, the fennel seeds, the salt and the lemon juice, and let the mixture stand for a while.